vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 At 32:15, Carol says:

-> When I first heard of that idea, I thought it sounds terrible from the compiler maintainance point of view: you have to maintain two ways to use every feature forever, because we wanted to commit to all editions being supported forever.
+> When I first heard of that idea, I thought it sounds terrible from the compiler maintenance point of view: you have to maintain two ways to use every feature forever because we wanted to commit to all editions being supported forever.
 But it's actually not that bad.

 Then they take a good thinking sip of water and prove that it is indeed that bad.

 [![MFW I realize something's wrong but the slides are already there (clickable)](../../../public/img/posts/2020-08-16-system-programming-in-2k20/carol-knows.png "Carol knows the truth" =100%x)](https://youtu.be/A3AdN7U24iU?t=1822)

-Effecitively, the "forever `~> 1`" policy limits the amount of fundamental features Rust MIR can have changed.
+Effectively, the "forever `~> 1`" policy limits the number of fundamental features Rust MIR can have changed.
 According to the talk, only a few keywords are to differ between editions.

-So what we have in the dry run is a never-really-changing language with a number of slightly-different dialects to support.
+So what we have in the dry run is a never-really-changing language with some slightly-different dialects to support.
-Occasionally, an implementation would opt-out of supporting an edition, and consequentely all the libraries written in this edition become unusable.
+Occasionally, an implementation would opt-out of supporting an edition, and consequently all the libraries written in this edition become unusable.
 No ecosystem split, huh?

 The editions problem could be addressed by supporting multiple editions in a single library.
-But what if a library author you're depending on decides that they will not support a certain edition...
+But what if a library author you're depending on decides that they will not support a specific edition...
 Um.

 > [Ever got that feeling of déjà vu?](https://static.wikia.nocookie.net/overwatch_gamepedia/images/c/c0/Tracer_-_Ever_get_that_feeling_of_d%C3%A9j%C3%A0_vu.ogg){.secret-link}